elastic/integrations/packages/mysql/docs/README.md

 ### status

 The MySQL `status` dataset collects data from MySQL by running a `SHOW GLOBAL STATUS;` SQL query.
-This query returns a large number of metrics.
+This query returns a large number of metrics based on the response.

 An example event for `status` looks as following: